Quantum Alliance Initiative

 Van Hipp is Chairman of American Defense International, Inc. (ADI), a Washington, DC based consulting firm specializing in government affairs, business development and public relations.
 From 1986 to 1989, he served as the Chairman of the South Carolina Republican Party.
 In 1990, Mr. Hipp was sworn in as Deputy Assistant Secretary of the Army (Reserve Forces and Mobilization).
 In this capacity, he served as the Army Secretariat’s “point man” for the successful mobilization, and then demobilization, of the Army’s reserve forces for Operation Desert Shield/Storm.
 He was named by Secretary of Defense Dick Cheney to be the Principal Deputy General Counsel of the Navy.
 Mr. Hipp is a veteran of the US Army and served on active duty in both Operation Desert Storm and Operation Restore Democracy.
 He continues to speak on defense issues at public forums across the country, and his articles on defense and international policy have been widely read in the national print media.
 His book, The New Terrorism: How to Fight It and Defeat It, was published in February 2015.
 He currently serves on the Board of Directors of the American Conservative Union and The National Capitol Board of The Salvation Army.
 He is also on the board of the Palmetto Promise Institute and is a member of the Committee on the Present Danger.

-Martin Laforest is the head of scientific outreach at the Institute for Quantum Computing, University of Waterloo.
-Dr. Laforest specializes in translating the technicalities and the impacts of quantum information science and technology to broad audiences including stakeholders in government, industry, media and the general public.
-He also oversees all aspects of IQC’s educational outreach.
+Martin Laforest is the Senior Business Development Manager and Quantum Technology ISARA Corporation, the leading security solutions company specializing in creating production-ready quantum-safe cryptography for today’s computing ecosystems.
+Dr. Laforest has more than 15 years of experience in raising awareness about the benefits and threats of quantum technologies and plays a central role in helping ISARA’s technology partners customers better understand how the advent of quantum computing will reshape their approach to data and network security.
+Previous to Joining ISARA, Dr. Laforest was the head of scientific outreach at the Institute for Quantum Computing, University of Waterloo where he translated the technicalities and the impacts of quantum information science and technology to broad audiences including stakeholders in government, industry, media and the general public.
 Dr. Laforest holds a PhD in Physics, specializing in experimental quantum information.

 Chris Monroe is Chief Scientist at IonQ and Professor of Physics at the University of Maryland.
 He is a leading atomic physicist and quantum information scientist and demonstrated the first quantum gate in any system at NIST in the 1990s.
 At the University of Michigan and the University of Maryland, he discovered new ways to scale trapped ion qubits and simplify their control with semiconductor chip traps, simplified lasers, and photonic interfaces for long-distance entanglement.